mjrerle/badsite/README.md

 This is an example of a vulnerable site ripe with php/sql injection and several questionable design choices.

 # Challenges
-Don't edit the source files (beside the config)
+* Don't edit the source files (beside the config)
-Yes you do have all of the files at your disposal, the challenge is to __fix__ them Show tables
+* Yes you do have all of the files at your disposal, the challenge is to __fix__ them
+* Show tables
-Get admin
+* Get admin
-Find/document all of the vulnerabilities
+* Find/document all of the vulnerabilities.
+Make the pull request.

 # Configuration
 **change lib/config.php to match your local environment**

 ## Windows